 You can arrange a congratulatory message through the office of Senator Scott Ryan by:

-If you are applying for a message on behalf of a relative or friend who lives in another electorate, their local federal member will be notified so they can send a message too.
+If you are applying for a message on behalf of a relative or friend, their local federal member will be notified so they can send a congratulatory message too.

 You can provide this supporting documentation by: